-The requirements below are specific to music, film and television productions now approved to reopen.
+The requirements below are specific to entertainment production, industries, studios, and other related establishments such as establishments that provide content for professional broadcast, including music, film and television productions now approved to reopen.
 Music, film, and television production protocols must be approved by Long Beach Special Events and Filming, the Fire Department, and the Health Department prior to issuance of a permit and operation.
 Additional measures to address conditions unique to the site/operations may be required by the City.
 At a minimum, productions are required to comply with the protocols in this appendix.
+Entertainment production where a live audience is present is prohibited.